About Paducah Main Street

-Paducah Main Street, a 2022 Accredited Main Street AmericaTM program and winner of the Great American Main Street Award in 2010, serves as a model for communities throughout the nation.
+Paducah Main Street, a 2023 Accredited Main Street AmericaTM, a 2023 Kentucky Main Street Accredited program, and winner of the Great American Main Street Award in 2010, serves as a model for communities throughout the nation.
 Selected by a nationwide jury of community development experts, Paducah proves that incremental progress and persistence pay off, creating economic vitality, a unique sense of place, and a greater commitment to community by all of its residents.

 Paducah Main Street partners with business owners, property owners, and citizens through historic preservation and effective marketing, maximizes the potential of the unique historic district by focusing on business recruitment and retention, and believes that promotion of the district will make Paducah a thriving, vibrant, and attractive destination, benefiting the entire community.

-Mission Statement - Paducah Main Street is a division of Paducah's city government dedicated to giving a vibrant downtown experience by promoting historic preservation, economic growth, and creative place-making for the Paducah downtown historic district and LowerTown Arts District.
+Paducah Main Street is a division of the Paducah Planning Department dedicated to giving a vibrant downtown experience by promoting historic preservation, economic growth, and creative place-making for the Paducah downtown historic district and LowerTown Arts District.
 Paducah Main Street unites the community by utilizing the National Main Street Four Point Approach and focuses on community assets and partnerships to preserve and promote historic Paducah.

 The Paducah Main Street Board meets on the last Monday of the month at 3 p.m. in the City Commission Chambers Conference Room at City Hall located at 300 South 5th Street.